vivid-arch/laravel-docs/source/docs/foundation/events.md

 Please keep in mind that in most cases, relying on events to add logic to your application can be considered an anti-pattern.
 Be cautious when using them.

+The recommended way to use the Events is for support actions that are not integral to the application.

 Classes:

 ### `Vivid\Foundation\Events\FeatureStarted`